gugzkumar/dataplayground/README.md

 --------------------------

 Note: Look out for new releases.
-More models and features will be added to data playground.
+More models and features will be added to Data Playground.